puzzle/amm-techlab/content/en/docs/02.0/additional/ocp-image-requirements/openshift-images.md

 ## Task {{% param sectionnumber %}}.5: Fix permissions

+Even if we specify a user with the USER directive in a Dockerfile, OpenShift is going to ignore it.
+It starts the container with an arbitrary userID and group 0 (root group).
-We need to extend the `Dockerfile`
+We need to extend the `Dockerfile` to give group 0 access.

 ```
 {{< highlight dockerfile  "hl_lines=2-4" >}}